FidesInnova/fides_node_private/README.md

 </p>

-# FidesInnova: Redefining Security and Trust for the IoT Future
+# Fidesinnova: Verifiable Computing for Secure and Trusted Execution
-FidesInnova sets a new benchmark for security and trust in the evolving landscape of IoT.
-Our platform leverages cutting-edge verifiable computing technologies, including zero-knowledge proofs (ZKP) and blockchain, to deliver unparalleled reliability and transparency.
+Fidesinnova is a verifiable computing platform that ensures IoT devices are secure, cloud applications run correctly, and machine learning models produce valid results.
+Using Zero-Knowledge Proofs (ZKP), it provides tamper-proof, privacy-preserving, and auditable-computations across all applications.
 <br>
 ## Key Features
 <strong>zk-IoT Platform:</strong> At the forefront of our offering, zk-IoT integrates ZKP technology into the IoT domain, redefining standards for decentralized, reliable IoT systems.
 It ensures the accuracy of firmware execution and facilitates seamless, trustworthy communication between IoT devices.